H-1B Visa Stamping in India: Complete Guide

 Gathering and organizing all required documents is essential to ensuring a smooth H-1B visa stamping process in India.
 This section outlines the crucial documentation needed for H-1B visa stamping, aiding Indian professionals in their preparation.

-1. Passport: A valid passport with at least six months validity beyond the intended period of stay in the U.S.
+1. Passport: A valid passport with at least six months of validity beyond the intended period of stay in the U.S.

 2. Photographs: Recent passport-sized photographs as per U.S. visa specifications.